Homepage / Applications / Precision ablation

 Similar to structuring, laser marking also provides an optical or functional enhancement of surfaces.

 A special form of marking is "tempering".
-This process is characterized by the fact that no material removal takes place.
-Instead, a color change takes place as a result of a structural change, as with so-called "black marking" or "white marking".
+This process is characterized by the fact that no material is removed.
+Instead, a color change occurs as a result of a structural change, as in the case of so-called "black marking" or "white marking".
 The corrosion resistance is not negatively affected.

-Engraving / Scoring
+Engraving / Scribing

 Laser engraving also removes material layer by layer.
-This means that characters, logos or images can also be engraved into very hard materials such as glass or ceramics.
+This means that characters, logos or images can be engraved into very hard materials such as glass or ceramics.

-Particularly in the case of deep engraving, the difference from marking is primarily the depth of the structures introduced.
-The resulting surfaces are smooth and the cut edges are burr-free.
+The main difference between deep engraving and marking is the depth of the structures applied.
+The resulting surfaces are smooth and the cutting edges are burr-free.

 A special form of engraving is the so-called scribing.
 This involves the creation of predetermined breaking points by engraving deep structures into hard and brittle surfaces.